ChenLi0830/eslint-prettier-airbnb/README.md

 cd myApp
 ```

-3. Run the shell script inside your app's root directory. (_The example below assumes you cloned this repo inside your home directory_)
+3. Run the shell script under **your app's root directory**. (_The example below assumes you cloned this repo inside your home directory_)

 ```
-~/style-config/eslint-prettier-config.sh
+~/your/repo/path/style-config/eslint-prettier-config.sh
 ```

 4. The shell script added two config files